 Kate has stayed true to her mission of making soup better, committing from day one to using organic and gluten-free ingredients.
 She has also been dedicated to sustainability by composting, recycling, and using BPA-free plastics.
 From our cooks to our front office team, everyone here at Boulder Organic shares the drive to provide better food in the most delicious way possible.
 In the spirit of how we started, Boulder Organic soups are made in small-batches and stay fresh and delicious all the way to your fridge.
 We start with as many fresh, whole ingredients as we can.
 Every onion, potato, carrot, celery, clove of garlic, and leek, comes in fresh and whole.
 We clean, chop and prep each right here in Boulder every day for the next day’s small-batch soup cooking.
-We are so proud of every batch of fresh produce and are delighted to pass that freshness on to you!
+We are so proud of every batch of fresh product and are delighted to pass that freshness on to you!

 Come experience what nature intended food to taste like, and hurry up it before it gets cold!
 Actually…it’ll definitely be cold because Boulder Organic products are sold in your grocer’s deli refrigerator.
 Find a store near you and enjoy some today.